Who is Statewide Collection Service?

 Statewide Collection Service Complaints

-Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
+Many collection agencies have numerous complaints filed with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a collection agency is harassing you, you should consider filing a complaint.

 Your Rights When Dealing with Statewide Collection Service

-• Statewide Collection Service may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Statewide Collection Service cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• Statewide Collection Service must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- Statewide Collection Service must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• Statewide Collection Service cannot threaten to have you arrested or imprisoned over unpaid debts.
+- Statewide Collection Service cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove Statewide Collection Service From Your Credit Report Today!